Côn Đảo: Geography

 The islands are composed of magmatic rocks of different ages.
-Hòn Bảy Cạnh, Hòn Cau and Hòn Bông Lang are composed of Cretaceous microgranite rocks].
-The northern part of Côn Đảo Island is composed of quartz diorite and granite - granodiorite of late Mesozoic- early Cenozoic age, and is partially covered by Quaternary marine sediments.
+Hòn Bảy Cạnh, Hòn Cau and Hòn Bông Lang are composed of Cretaceous microgranite rocks.
+The northern part of Côn Đảo Island is composed of quartz diorite and granite - granodiorite of the late Mesozoic- early Cenozoic ages and is partially covered by Quaternary marine sediments.
 The southern part of this island and Hòn Bà island are composed of the rhyolite and intrusive formations of unknown age.
 On the western slope of Côn Đảo Island, there exist groups of outcrops of diorite and microgranite penetrated by big quartz bands.

 The island group is served by Con Dao Airport situated on the largest island in the archipelago, Côn Sơn Island.
 The total size of Côn Đảo Airport is 3792 m2, with one runway 1830 m long.
 It can handle 400,000 passengers per year.
 Currently, Vietnam Airlines (Operated by VASCO), Bamboo Airways and Vietnam Helicopters are three airlines operating flights to the island.